There’s something magical about relaxing under a starry night sky.

 Black Canyon of the Gunnison National Park sits in the heart of Colorado, and is named for the steep gorge through which the Gunnison River cuts.
 With an International Dark Sky rating of 21.5 out of 23, it’s no secret why this natural wonder is one of the best places to stargaze in the U.S. Enthusiasts flock from near and far for some unforgettable celestial views.

-This park works with a local Astronomical Society to put on events and provide telescopes to visitors, and hosts an annual astronomy festival every June.
-The NPS also recommends planning a summer visit for the best views of the Milky Way — and the unique chance to see the International Space Station fly overhead!
+This park works with a local Astronomical Society to put on events and provide telescopes to visitors, and hosts an annual astronomy festival.
+The NPS recommends planning a summer visit for the best views of the Milky Way — and the unique chance to see the International Space Station fly overhead!

 Located in: Northwestern AZ